Skip to main content

 • Sample_UDF.py This eponymous Python file contains the UDF's business logic as a Python function decorated with @fused.udf.

-• meta.json This file contains metadata needed to render the UDF in the Fused explorer and for the UDF to run correctly.
+• meta.json This file contains metadata needed to show the UDF in the UDF Catalog.

-• utils.py This Python file contains helper functions the UDF (optionally) imports and references.
+• utils.py This (optional) Python file contains helper functions the UDF imports and references.

 Typing